Catalog Authority

 Academic Honesty Policy

 Academic honesty and integrity are highly valued at The College of St. Scholastica.
 Academic dishonesty seriously violates the integrity of the academic enterprise and will result in academic penalties up to and including dismissal from the College.
-Academic dishonesty can include misrepresentation of the work of others as one's own; dishonesty in testing; violating authorized guidelines established by instructors for individual assignments; sabotaging or damaging the work of others; or engaging in dishonesty in other academic work.

-Reporting Academic Dishonesty
+Academic Dishonesty Reporting and Procedure

-If a faculty member has determined that a student has been academically dishonest, the violation must be reported to the chair of the course department, the dean of the school in which the course is offered, and the Vice President for Academic Affairs (VPAA).
+When a student is suspected of academic dishonesty, the instructor who teaches the course must report the violation, following the reporting procedure, to the department chair or program director where the course resides, the dean of the school in which the course is offered, and the Vice President for Academic Affairs (VPAA) or their designee.

 Penalties

-A complete statement of the St. Scholastica policy is available at Academic Honesty Policy
+A complete statement of the St. Scholastica policy is available at Academic Honesty Policy.

 Class Attendance